UkiDLucas/GAN/README.md

-In computer science, we train one "model" on what is considered the current "state-of-the-art", it is often called the "discriminator" model.
+In computer science, we train one "model" on what is considered the current state-of-the-art, it is often called the "discriminator" model.

 Then, we create another "model" capable of developing zillions of new designs, it is called the "generator" model.

-Every new design is compared to the current "state-of-the-art" and if it is better, or at least indistinguishable in quality, the new standard is adopted.
-In any case, the "discriminator" provides a feedback to the "generator" on how well it did.
+Every new design is compared to the current state-of-the-art and if it is better, or at least indistinguishable in quality, the new standard is adopted.
+The "discriminator" model trains to adopt to a new level.

+What's more important, the "discriminator" provides a feedback to the "generator" on how well it did.

 In reality, the "generator" factory of the new design is nothing but a combination of millions of parameters set to the optimal combination.
 Computer tries many combinations until it derives the optimal solution.